ultravioletrs/cube-docs/docs/getting-started.md

 # Getting Started

-Connect to Cube AI deployed instance of port `:6193`.
-Login with you username and password.
-If you can't ask the instance adminisrator to create a new user, you can create a new user.
+Connect to Cube AI deployed instance on port `:6193`.
+Login with your username and password.
+If you can't log in ask the instance administrator to create a new user.

 ## Create a new user